Exemption based on VAT

 These operations are as follows:

-- Transaction carried out by a farmer or a landlord of rural property who has opted for his transactions to be subject to VAT
+• Transaction carried out by a farmer or a lessor of rural property who has opted for his transactions to be subject to VAT

-- Transaction subject to VAT due to an option or authorization (removal and treatment of waste, transaction related to a banking activity, etc.)
+• Transaction subject to VAT due to an option or an authorization (removal and treatment of waste, transaction related to a banking activity, etc.)

 The consequences of the VAT exemption are different depending on whether trade takes place in France, within or outside the EUEuropean Union.